 Step 1: Lock the baseline (7 days)

-Step 2: Move from “free feeding” to portioned meals
+Step 2: Move from free feeding to portioned meals

 - Wet food often gives more volume per calorie.

-- Use food puzzles so eating takes longer.
+- Use food puzzles to stretch mealtime.

 6) Food choices: wet vs dry, labels, and safe transitions

-A) Wet vs dry (what matters most)
+A) Wet vs dry: what matters most

-B) Safe transitions (protect the gut)
+B) Safe transitions

-- Switch gradually over 7–10 days.
+- Change food gradually over about 7–10 days.

-C) Hydration supports weight plans too
+C) Hydration supports the weight plan too

 7) Activity that cats actually do (without stress)